The Barbary Coast Trail is a project of the San Francisco Museum and Historical Society. The

 from its variegated natural history to its lively human history.

-Coast Trail® is a San Francisco walking tour that connects the City’s
+The Barbary Coast Trail® is a San Francisco walking tour that connects the City’s most important historic sites.

 Our Barbary Coast Trail® walking tours of San Francisco feature historic sites that made the city famous.